cnabio/cnab-spec/101-bundle-json.md

 Each action is accompanied by a description, which contains the following fields:

+- `display`: The human-readable name of the operation.
+If omitted, tools MAY use the value of the `actions` key (e.g. `io.cnab.dry-run`).
+User agents that display the display name SHOULD disambiguate if two or more actions have the same `display` value.
 - `modifies`: Indicates whether the given action will _modify resources_ in any way.
 If not provided, it will be assumed `false`.
 - `description`: A human readable description of the action (OPTIONAL)
 - `stateless`: The action does not act on a claim, and does not require credentials.
 This is useful for exposing dry-run actions, printing documentation, etc. (OPTIONAL)